 - Working knowledge of Nigeria political, economic, social, and educational structure; institutions, political parties, and history is required.

 - This may be tested.
-Please specify your level of proficiency in the language listed.
+Please specify your level of proficiency in the languages listed.

-- Language: Fluent in speaking/reading/writing of English is required.
+- Fluent in speaking/reading/writing of English is required.
 Good working knowledge in speaking Hausa Language is required.

 Skills and Abilities:

 - Ability to communicate effectively with the public – orally and in writing, electronically and/or through social and traditional media.

 - Proficiency in Microsoft Office Suites and the ability to manage information on proprietary software and databases is required.

 - Ability to draft cables, memo, evaluate reports and correspondence is required.